Exposing the effect of $p$-wave in pion triplet under the strong magnetic field: When there is an auxiliary term in the contact model

-After solving \Eqn{neutralpionBSEeta}, we have the spectra of neutral pions as a function of the strength of the magnetic field as shown in~\Fig{neutral pion mass eta result}.
+After solving \Eqn{neutralpionBSEeta}, we have the spectra of neutral pions as a function of the strength of the magnetic field, as shown in~\Fig{neutral pion mass eta result}.
 It is observed that the mass of $\pi_{0}$ decreases and then tends to saturate, which is roughly in accordance with both the LQCD simulations in Refs.~\cite{Ding2020,Bali2018}.
-Such trend of $\pi_{0}$ is originated from that $1-4\tilde{\eta}^{2}$ limits to zero as $\bar{P}^2\sim 0$, which diminishes the role of $F$-component and ceases the incorrect tendency of the mass increasing, which was shown in \Fig{neutral pion mass result}.
+Such trend of $\pi_{0}$ is originated from that $1-4\tilde{\eta}^{2}$ limits to zero as $\bar{P}^2\sim 0$, which diminishes the role of the $F$ component and ceases the incorrect tendency of the mass increasing, which was shown in \Fig{neutral pion mass result}.
+We note here that, to obtain the results smaller than $eB=0.1~\GeV^2$, we have summed double infinite Landau levels in an analytic manner.
+The detailed formula are presented in the Appendix~\ref{App:ll}.

 Similarly, we write down the BSE of charged pions after implementing into $\tilde{\eta}^{2}$,